rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/same_volume_diff_area/index.md

 ---
-title: "08 Volumes and Surface Areas"
+title: "07 More on Volumes and Surface Areas"
 description: "We get meaning with surface area"
 lead: ""
 date: 2020-11-12T13:26:54+01:00